-The Tennessee Department of Health collects, maintains and issues birth records for the state.
+The Tennessee Department of Health collects, maintains and issues TN birth records for the state.

-Tennessee birth records are confidential so only the following people may access a copy of your including: you, if you are a legal adult, your parents., your spouse, granchild, grandparents and a legal representative.
+Tennessee birth records are confidential so only the following people may access a copy of your including you, if you are a legal adult, your parents., your spouse, grandchild, grandparents and a legal representative.

 Table of Contents

-You will need to prove your identity when requesting a birth certificate from Tennessee.
-The acceptable forms of photo ID are: driver’s license with expiration date, passport, military ID, permanent or temporary resident card, employee authorization card and a citizenship ID.
+You will need to prove your identity when requesting a birth certificate from the state.
+The acceptable forms of photo ID are driver’s license with expiration date, passport, military ID, permanent or temporary resident card, employment authorization card, and a citizenship ID.

 Along with a valid, photo ID; you will need the following information: